MUNComputerScienceSociety/ABALookup/CONTRIBUTING.md

 Reporting issues
 ----------------

+[You can see the list of current issues here.](https://github.com/MUNComputerScienceSociety/ABALookup/issues) You can open a new issue by clicking "New Issue".

 Issues can really be anything - bugs, enhancements, questions, tweaks, etc.

 Please file one ticket per issue.
-You can label issues with one of the predefined labels created -- label browser specific issues with one of the browser labels (Firefox, Chromium, MSIE, Webkit, etc).
+You can label issues with one of the predefined labels created - label browser specific issues with one of the browser labels (Firefox, Chromium, MSIE, Webkit, etc).

-Before opening a new issue, check to see if the issue you going to open has already been filed -- comment on a closed issue to have it reopened.
+Before opening a new issue, check to see if the issue you going to open has already been filed - comment on a closed issue to have it reopened.